hannesdatta/course-dprep/content/docs/course/exam/_index.md

 ## Technicalities & support

-- Receiving your exam: via E-mail or Canvas (see announcement), at 8am on the day of the exam
+- Receiving your exam: via [TestVision](https://TilburgU.testvision.nl/online/kandidaten) on the day of the exam
 - Working on your exam: on your own computer
-- Submitting your exam: all questions (including file uploads) will be submitted via *Canvas*
+- Submitting your exam: all questions (including file uploads) will be submitted via TestVision
 - Registration: not necessary; enrollment to the Canvas course page is sufficient
 - Support during the exam: preferably WhatsApp [see support section of this website](support); Support only for "unforeseen" errors.
-No support will be given for technical issues that students *should* have solved during the course (e.g., installation of R or make, installing packages, running Python code in an automated workflow, etc.)
+No support will be given for technical issues that students *should* have solved during the course (e.g., installation of R or `make`, installing packages, running Python code in an automated workflow, etc.)

 ## Form